jbuehl/solaredge/README.md

 All function codes and parameters must be hexadecimal numbers, without the leading "0x".
 Exactly one inverter ID must be specified with the -s option.
 After each command is sent, semonitor.py will wait for a response before sending the next command.
 When all commands have been sent and responded to, the program terminates.
-Use the -vvv option to view the responses.
+Responses are sent to output.

 Commands initiated by semonitor.py as the result of the -c or -m options need to maintain a monotonically increasing sequence number which is used as a transaction ID.
 A file named